Mike Grell: Shaman's Tears and Bar Sinister

 Shaman's Tears was a more ecologically themed outing for Grell.
 Main character Joshua Brand, the son of a half-Sioux father and an Irish mother, as an adult returns to the reservation he ran away from as a child.
 Discovering he mystically possesses the powers of all animals and the Earth itself, he becomes the protector of the planet.
 Jon Sable guest starred in issues #5–9 of this 12 issue series (May 1993 – Aug 1995).
 There was a number 0 issue published in November 1995.

 Grell wrote and drew the covers, but did none of the interior artwork, for issues #1–4 of the Shaman's Tears spinoff series Bar Sinister (June – September 1995) from Windjammer, the creator-owned imprint of Valiant Comics.
 This series followed the adventures of a group of escaped government experimental subjects, animals genetically engineered to human intelligence and, basically, human form, as potential bio-weapons.

 During this time period, Grell began work writing and penciling the unfinished and unpublished Shaman's Tears/Turok Dinosaur Hunter cross-over limited series for Valiant Comics.
-He did co-write the two issue Turok limited series entitled Turok The Hunted, as well as several fill-in issues of the ongoing Turok series.
+He co-wrote the two issue Turok limited series entitled Turok The Hunted, as well as several fill-in issues of the ongoing Turok series.